tinymce/tinymce-docs/plugins/comments.md

 There are two modes available in Comments 2.0 that provide the ability to save comments.
 These modes are configured in the Comments 2.0 settings.

 * **Callback Mode** - This is the default mode in Comments.
 This mode is used to configure storage and save comments on user’s server.
 This option gives the user a choice to configure the storage settings to either persist comments immediately or save them at the same time as the content.
 Additional callbacks are required to be configured to use Comments in the callback mode.
-Refer to the [configuring callbacks for comments]({{site.baseurl}}/advanced/configuring-comments-callbacks/) section, for more information.

 * **Embedded Mode** - This mode allows the user to store the comments within the content.
 No additional callbacks are required to be configured to use this mode.

+### Configuring Comments 2.0 callback mode

+Refer to the [configuring callbacks for comments]({{site.baseurl}}/advanced/configuring-comments-callbacks/) section, for more information.

 ### Configuring Comments 2.0 embedded mode